tduarte/duarte-blue/README.md

 ## About

 **duarte-blue** is a gaming-focused Universal Blue image that delivers the ultimate Linux gaming and desktop experience out of the box.
-Built on top of Bazzite GNOME, this custom image comes in two variants (NVIDIA and Intel/AMD) and is designed for gamers and users who want a visually stunning, high-performance system without the hassle of manual configuration.
+Built on top of Bluefin (Intel/AMD) or Bazzite GNOME (NVIDIA), this custom image comes in two variants and is designed for gamers and users who want a visually stunning, high-performance system without the hassle of manual configuration.

 ### What's Included